Privacy Policy

 You may request to exercise your rights by sending an email to dpo@themispm.com.

 We endeavour to respond to requests within 30 days, although we reserve the right to extend this period to two additional months when the requests require a disproportionate effort.
-Before assessing any request, The Company will request a valid ID from the data subject.
+Before assessing any request, The Company will request a valid ID from the data subject and the 30 day time limit shall commence upon confirmation of your identity.

 12. Updates to this Privacy Policy